-11. Ramsar Criteria:
+13. Ramsar Criteria:

-Circle or underline each Criterion applied to the designation of the Ramsar site.
+Tick the box under each Criterion applied to the designation of the Ramsar site.
 See Annex II of the Explanatory Notes and Guidelines for the Criteria and guidelines for their application (adopted by Resolution VII.11).
+All Criteria which apply should be ticked

-12. Justification for the application of each Criterion listed in 11. above:
+14. Justification for the application of each Criterion listed in 13 above: